OrangeSiteDeveloper/LookingGlass/README.md

 ## Overview

+This project is based on [Nick's LookingGlass](https://github.com/telephone/LookingGlass).

-LookingGlass is a user-friendly PHP based looking glass that allows the public (via a web interface) to execute network commands on behalf of your server.
+LookingGlass, a user-friendly PHP based graphical tool that allows everyone to view the information of the target server and execute network testing commands with options via a web interface.

-Current version: v1.3.0
+Current version: 1.0.0 (1).

-It's recommended that everyone updates their existing install!
+It's recommended that everyone updates their existing installations.

-## Features
+## What's working

-* Automated install via bash script
-* IPv4 & IPv6 support
-* Live output via long polling
+* The following commands with their options: dig, host, mtr, nslookup, ping, traceroute (except TCP traceroute).
+* Basic server info, client info and network info.
+* IP address based rate limit feature.
+* Multi-language support.
-* Multiple themes
+* Multiple color modes support.

+## What's not working

-* Rate limiting of network commands
+* The following commands with their options:

+    mtr (tracing a longer network path via command mtr will encounter the gateway time-out issue).

+    traceroute (TCP traceroute only.
+TCP traceroute requires root privileges to execute).

+* Multi-theme support (incompatible with some themes from [Bootswatch](https://bootswatch.com)).

 ## Implemented commands

+* dig
 * host
 * mtr
-* mtr6 (IPv6)
+* nslookup
 * ping
-* ping6 (IPv6)
 * traceroute
-* traceroute6 (IPv6)

-__IPv6 commands will only work if your server has external IPv6 setup (or tunneled)__
+__Supported options are varied from other options and the kind of the relevant command.__

 ## Requirements

-* PHP >= 5.3
+* PHP >= 8.1.
-* PHP PDO with SQLite driver (required for rate-limit)
+* PHP PDO with SQLite driver (required for rate-limit feature).
-* SSH/Terminal access (able to install commands/functions if non-existent)
+* SSH/Terminal access.

-## Install
+## Installation

+1. Install all required dependencies.
+All of them in Linux Ubuntu 22.04 LTS are `php-bcmath`, `php-fpm`, `php-sqlite3`, `sqlite3`, `traceroute`.
-1. Download [LookingGlass](https://github.com/telephone/LookingGlass/archive/v1.3.0.tar.gz) to the intended
-folder within your web directory
+2. Clone this project to the intended folder within your web directory.
-2. Extract archive:
-    - Option #1 - Extract archive to the current directory:
-        - `tar -zxvf LookingGlass-1.3.0.tar.gz --strip-components 1`
-    - Option #2 - Extract archive to a directory named `LookingGlass`:
-        - `tar -zxvf LookingGlass-1.3.0.tar.gz --transform 's!^[^/]\+\($\|/\)!LookingGlass\1!'`
 3. Navigate to the `LookingGlass` subdirectory in terminal
-4. Run `bash configure.sh`
-5. Follow the instructions and `configure.sh` will take care of the rest

-_Forgot a setting?
-Simply run the `configure.sh` script again_

-## Updating

-1. Download [LookingGlass](https://github.com/telephone/LookingGlass/archive/v1.3.0.tar.gz) to the folder containing your existing install
-2. Extract archive: `tar -zxvf LookingGlass-1.3.0.tar.gz --overwrite --strip-components 1`
-    - This will overwrite/update existing files
-3. Navigate to the `LookingGlass` subdirectory in terminal
+4. Edit the editable environment variables in `configure.sh` so as to make it adjust to your networking environments.
+All editable environment variables can be found below.
-4. Run `bash configure.sh`
+5. Run `sh configure.sh` to configure your environment.
-5. Follow the instructions and `configure.sh` will take care of the rest
+6. The `configure.sh` will take care of the rest.
-    - Note: Re-enter test files to create random test files from `GNU shred`

-_Forgot a setting?
-Simply run the `configure.sh` script again_
+_Missing variables?
+Simply run the `configure.sh` script again._

 ## Apache